geodynamics/Rayleigh/doc/source/User_Guide/physics.rst

 When running in nondimensional anelastic mode, you must set **reference_type=3** in the Reference_Namelist.
-When this parameter is set, the following nondimensionalization is used (following Heimpel et al., 2016, *Nat.
-Geo*, 9, 19):
+When this parameter is set, the following nondimensionalization is used (following :cite:`Heimpel_etal2016`):

 .. math::